Last Non-Direct Click Attribution – Definition & How it Work

 Pros of last non-direct click attribution

-• More accurate representation of the customer journey: The last non-direct attribution model acknowledges the influence of various touchpoints prior to conversion stage.
-Due to this, businesses can get valuable insights into the customer journey leading up to conversion point.
+• More accurate representation of the customer journey: The last non-direct attribution model acknowledges the influence of various touchpoints prior to the conversion stage.
+Due to this, businesses can get valuable insights into the customer journey leading up to the conversion point.
 You can also learn how users interact with your website before making a decision.
 This is especially helpful in cases where the customer journey is long and complicated, or when there’s a high level of customer consideration pre-purchase.

 • Easy to set up: As the last non-direct attribution model is Google Analytics’ default attribution model, it’s fairly easy to set up and use.
 Even if your business doesn’t use Google Analytics, it should still be quite simple to begin implementing.
 All you need to do is to make sure that your attribution model excludes all direct traffic, then credit the last non-direct interaction before the conversion stage.